Critical gradient optimization for quasi-isodynamic stellarators: Optimization

 \section{Optimization}

-Results are summarized in Figures \ref{fig:CG1.4}, \ref{fig:QAdiabatic}, and \ref{fig:eps}, comparing two six-field-period optimized QI configurations ($I=2$, with straight minima and maxima of $B$) with the high mirror W7-X (HM) configuration ($I=0$, with no poloidally straight contours).
+Results from using the simsopt optimization framework \citep{Landreman2021} are summarized in Figures \ref{fig:CG1.4}, \ref{fig:QAdiabatic}, and \ref{fig:eps}, comparing two six-field-period optimized QI configurations ($I=2$, with straight minima and maxima of $B$) with the high mirror W7-X (HM) configuration ($I=0$, with no poloidally straight contours).
 Fig. \ref{fig:QAdiabatic} shows the results of nonlinear flux tube gyrokinetic simulations using the GENE code \citep{Jenko2000a}, scanning in temperature gradient, while Fig. \ref{fig:eps} shows various relevant quantities, such as the rotational transform, vacuum magnetic well, and neoclassical transport coefficients, as well as profiles of geodesic curvature along a magnetic field line.
-Flux tube metrics for gyrokinetic simulations are shown in Fig. (\ref{fig:gyyplots}), with discussion of the different behavior for each configuration in the caption.

-The starting point for the two new optimized QI configurations was a five-field-period configuration with zero axis helicity.
-We try to optimize for a high CG using the aforementioned targets, ignoring for the moment growth rates above the threshold.
-We find that it's necessary to optimize by checking $32$ flux tubes spanning 2 toroidal field periods to catch the most unstable spot on the flux surface.
-The optimization is carried out targeting volume-averaged $\beta$ to be $2\%$ using artifical, linear pressure profiles that peak at $s=0$ and are zero at $s=1$.
-The edge toroidal flux is allowed to vary as an optimization parameter to keep $\beta$ at this value.
-We note here that both new configurations possess a low value of $\epseff$ as well as small geodesic curvature in comparison to the HM configuration (Fig. \ref{fig:eps}).
+Flux tube metrics for gyrokinetic simulations are shown in Fig. \ref{fig:gyyplots}, with discussion of the different behavior for each configuration in the caption.
+We see in Fig. \ref{fig:QAdiabatic} that a simple fit of the heat flux in each case to a line, using the data at large gradients $a/L_{T}$, can be extrapolated to zero heat flux at locations which are quite close to the model predictions from \ref{eqn:CGopt}.
+We believe this is because the effects of Landau damping and $\bnabla \alpha$ -- the dominant stabilizing mechanisms near marginality for localized modes -- are more or less accurately modelled by the CG formula \citep{Roberg-Clark2023}.
+If we then assume that the unstable mode with this CG sets the slope $\partial Q / \partial (a/L_{T})$, the linear fit to $Q$ (see e.g. \cite{Nies2026}) could indicate the threshold for this mode.
+More generally, the results for the three configurations shown are in line with the general stellarator turbulence pictures discussed in e.g. \citep{Zocco2022} or \citep{Faber2015}, for which heat flux ramps up in a non-linear fashion as $a/L_{T}$ is increased above the absolute CG of the system.
+Well above the CG, the heat flux resembles the picture of ``stiff'' transport seen in tokamaks, allowing us to attempt extrapolation to the CG.